Inference on high-dimensional implicit dynamic models using a guided intermediate resampling filter: Theoretical results

 \section{Theoretical results}

-We first show that the standard results for SMC apply to GIRF (Algorithm~\ref{alg:1}).
-GIRF methodology can be cast into the standard framework of particle filters by extending the latent space to $\mathbb{X}^2$ where the new latent variable is the pair $(X_{t_{n,s}},X_{t_{n,s-1}})$.
-This extension is necessary because the resampling weights \eqref{eqn:wfunc} depend on both $X_{t_{n,s}}^{P,j}$ and $X_{t_{n,s-1}}^{F,j}$.
+We first show that the standard results for SMC apply to the GIRF defined in Algorithm~\ref{alg:GIRF}.
+GIRF can be cast into the standard framework of particle filters by extending the latent space to $\mathbb{X}^2$ where the new latent variable is the pair $(X_{t_{n,s}},X_{t_{n,s-1}})$.
+This extension is necessary because the resampling weights \eqref{eqn:wfunc} depend on both $X_{t_{n,s}}^j$ and $\tilde X_{t_{n,s-1}}^j$.
 Likelihood estimates obtained from the standard particle filter are unbiased \citep{delmoral2001interacting}.
-It follows that the likelihood estimates from GIRF (Algorithm~\ref{alg:1}) are also unbiased.
-The consistency and the asymptotic normality of the filter estimates from GIRF (Algorithm~\ref{alg:1}) also follow naturally from the standard particle filter theory \citep{chopin2004central, delmoral2004feynman}. \begin{theorem} The likelihood estimate $\hat{\ell}$ of Algorithm~\ref{alg:1} is unbiased for $\ell_{1:N}(y_{1:N})$. \end{theorem} \begin{proof}See Appendix~\ref{sec:proofthm1}.\end{proof}
+It follows that the likelihood estimates from GIRF are also unbiased for any guide function $\psi_{t_{n,s}}:\mathbb{X}\to \mathbb{R}^+$. \begin{theorem} The likelihood estimate $\hat{\ell}$ of Algorithm~\ref{alg:GIRF} is unbiased for $\ell_{1:N}(y_{1:N})$. \end{theorem} \begin{proof}See Section~\ref{sec:proofthm1} in the supplementary material.\end{proof} The consistency and the asymptotic normality of the filter estimates from GIRF also follow naturally from the standard particle filter theory \citep{chopin2004central, delmoral2004feynman}.
+The results of the unbiasedness of likelihood estimates and the consistency of filtering distribution have been given for methods with intermediate resampling, but the scaling properties with respect to increasing dimension have not been established \citep{delmoral2015sequential, bloem2018random}.
+In what follows, we examine the scaling properties of GIRF.